ubuntu-robotics/ros2-nav2-snap/README.md

     - localization-config (string, default: '')

+The localization configuration file can be either edited from the templates available at `$SNAP_COMMON/configuration_templates` and used via:

+`snap set ros2-nav2 localization-config="$SNAP_COMMON/configuration_templates/localization_params_template.yaml"`

+In case you want to reinitialise the templates, you can simply issue the command `ros2-nav2.reset-config-templates` which will reset all configuration files.
-The localization configuration file can be either edited from the templates available at `$SNAP_COMMON/configuration_templates` modified and placed in `$SNAP_COMMON/config`.
-Then, the parameter has to be configured to the local configuration file as follows:
+In alternative, a custom file can be placed in `$SNAP_COMMON/config`.
+Then, it must be configured to the local file as follows:

 `snap set ros2-nav2 localization-config="$SNAP_COMMON/config/localization_params.yaml"`